Jodosoft/Libraries/README.md

 Provides the <a href="#inumericn">INumeric&lt;N&gt;</a> interface and utilities for creating custom numeric types.

-<a href="#inumericn">Fixed-point implementations</a> and <a href="#wrappers">wrappers for built-in types</a> are provided.
+<a href="#inumericn">Fixed-point implementations</a> and <a href="#wrappers">wrappers for the built-in types</a> are provided.

 Usage is the same as with built-in numeric types.
-All operators are overloaded, commonly used interfaces such as <a href="https://docs.microsoft.com/en-us/dotnet/api/system.iformattable">IFormattable</a> are implemented, and familiar methods are provided by static classes such as <a href="#mathn">Math&lt;N&gt;</a>.
+All operators are overloaded, commonly used interfaces such as <a href="https://docs.microsoft.com/en-us/dotnet/api/system.iformattable">IFormattable</a> are implemented, and familiar static methods are provided by classes such as <a href="#mathn">Math&lt;N&gt;</a>.

 The following code example demonstrates usage: